 Speaking of vacuuming, have you ever run one over a rug and noticed that it seems to become plusher?
-That’s because the rug fibers have been pressed flat by foot traffic and are pulled up by the action of the vacuum brush and suction.
+That’s because the rug fibers have been pressed flat by foot traffic and are pulled back up by the brushing and suction of the vacuum.
 Artificial turf works the same way.
-The fibers can become pressed flat over time and with traffic, so periodic brushing is usually needed to return the grass to its like-new state.
+The fibers can become pressed flat over time from traffic, so periodic brushing is usually needed to return the grass to its like-new state.

-If you choose the right turf and infill amount for the level and type of traffic you expect, you won’t need to do much brushing.
-Once every few months might be sufficient, or even once a year.
+If you choose the right turf and infill amount for the level of traffic you expect, you won’t need to do much brushing.
+Once every few months could be sufficient, or even once a year.
 It certainly won’t be anywhere as frequent or intensive as mowing.

-Keeping your turf clean is a breeze if proper precautions are taken during installation.
+Keeping your turf clean is a breeze if proper precautions are taken.

-Cleaning is most often an artificial turf maintenance concern for pet owners but applies to anyone who owns artificial turf.
-Assuming that the turf has been installed correctly, it should be very easy to keep clean.
+Sanitization is most often an artificial turf maintenance concern for pet owners but can apply to anyone with a synthetic lawn that is frequently used.
 Most of the time, routine cleaning can be accomplished with a specially-designed cleaning agent and a garden hose.

-When odors and stains do appear, the cause can almost always be traced back to an installation problem.
-If you’re a pet owner, choosing a pet-friendly grass and an antimicrobial infill will go a long way toward keeping your grass clean.
-Rainwater is your biggest aid in washing away unwanted microbes and odors.
-For this reason, it’s important to make sure the area of installation drains rainwater properly.
-To that end, the area needs to have a grade, even if only a slight one.
+When odors do appear, the cause can almost always be traced back to an improper infill.
+If you’re a pet owner, choosing an antibacterial pet grass and an antibacterial infill will go a long way toward keeping your lawn smelling fresh.
+Additionally, it’s important to make sure the area of installation drains properly, allowing rainwater or your Turf Bomb to effectively flush odorous microbes away.
+To that end, the area needs to have a grade, even if only a slight one, as well as the appropriate subbase mixture tightly compacted.
 Taking these precautions while planning and installing your grass will make cleaning a breeze.

-Installing artificial turf doesn’t guarantee a weed-free yard, but it can significantly reduce the amount of weeding needed.
+Installing artificial turf doesn’t always result in a weed-free yard, but still significantly reduces the amount of weeding needed.

-With this countermeasure in place, weed-killing chemicals are no longer necessary, making your yard healthier.
+With this countermeasure in place, weed-killing chemicals are no longer necessary, making your soil and surrounding plant life much healthier.
 While you may still find an occasional weed that crops up around the border of the installation, weeding is largely a thing of the past for owners of artificial turf.